firesim/firesim/docs/source/quickstart.rst

   ./marshal build workloads/br-base.json

 Note that this build took significantly less time than the first; FireMarshal caches intermediate build steps whenever possible.

-The final step is to run this workload on the real firesim RTL with full timing accuracy.
-To do that we must first install the workload:
+Finally, FireMarshal supports installing workloads to the FireSim cycle-exact simulator.
+To do this, you will need to use the FireMarshal that comes with `FireSim <www.fires.im>`_ or `Chipyard
+<https://chipyard.readthedocs.io/en/latest/>`_.
+To run a workload in FireSim,
+you must first install it from FireMarshal:

 ::